 Richard Aries has taught Tai Chi for over thirty years at Seattle Central College, and he began studying it in the 1970s under the guidance of Tao Pin-Siang and Dr. Shan-Tung Hsu, who teach the Yang family tradition of Tai Chi Chuan.

-In addition to Tai Chi, I incorporate elements of Chinese Medical Philosophy, such as Yin/Yang theory, the Five Element transformation, and aspects of the Tao.
+Richard aims to incorporate related philosophies associated with the movements into his classes, such as elements of Chinese Medical Philosophy, Yin/Yang theory, the Five Element transformation, and aspects of the Tao.

 "This class is a perfect way to end the work day.
 Gentle warm-up movements, focused movements, kind reminders that wherever we are is just right -- it doesn't matter if we've been practicing for years or this is the first time -- sprinkled with laughter, good humor, and wonderful classmates.
 These are the ingredients that inspire me to continue with the class."

 "I am a 71 year old woman who was having balance problems, such as falling off my bicycle.
 After only a few weeks of taking Richard's class, I was falling much less.
 He is a great teacher: Serious, knowledgeable, fun, patient and kind."

 "I have taken Richard’s class at Seattle Central for over four years.
 Besides being extremely well-versed in massage, Tai Chi, martial arts and more arcane whole body healing methods, I would classify Richard as a Shaman of Kinesiology.
 He has expertise in the movement of body and mind throughout life."

 "I had only a vague idea of Tai Chi positions before -- this course really improved my practice and my posture and balance in general.
 I enjoy the group interaction and the instructor, and of course the Tai Chi."

 "I appreciate how he can adjust the class to accommodate folks at different levels of experience and ability and support individual progress as well."